vyctorhff/warmfood/README.md

 # warmfood

 Study only: project to help a small establishment to order food

-# Tecnologic objectives

 # Tecnologic